smannam77/league-match-analysis/README.md

 <iframe src="assets/hypothesis_xp_perm.html" width="850" height="600"></iframe>

-Again, the observed difference in win rates between teams with an XP lead and those without is unlikely under the null distribution, suggesting that early XP advantages are also predictive of eventual win.
+As said before, the observed difference in win rates between teams with an XP lead and those without is unlikely under the null distribution, suggesting that early XP advantages are also predictive of eventual win.

-## Framing a Prediction Problem
+## **Framing a Prediction Problem**

+Based on the EDA and hypothesis tests, I framed a supervised learning problem:

+- **Prediction task:** Predict whether a team will **win or lose** the match.
+- **Response variable:** A binary indicator of whether the team won.
+- **Features:** Early-game statistics available at 10 minutes, including:
+  - Gold differential
+  - XP differential
+  - CS differential
+  - Kills at 10 minutes and related engineered features
+- **Timing constraint:** All features are restricted to information that would be available at the 10-minute mark, mimicking an in-game prediction case.
+- **Primary evaluation metric:** Accuracy, since the classes are relatively balanced and accuracy is easy to interpret.
+I also examined other metrics such as precision, recall, and F1 for additional context.

-## Baseline Model
+## **Baseline Model**

+As a baseline, I fit a simple **logistic regression model** using a small set of core features like gold and XP differentials at 10 minutes.
+I used a scikit-learn pipeline to handle preprocessing and model fitting in a clean, efficent, and modular way.

+The baseline model achieved reasonable accuracy and provided interpretable coefficients showing how increases in gold and XP differential affect the log-odds of winning.
+However, there was still room to improve performance by incorporating more features and non-linear relationships.

 ## Final Model